TrbingWY/trbingwy.github.io/content/authors/admin/_index.md

 ## About Me

-I am a first-year ELLIS PhD student at the Centre for [AI-FUn](https://www.ai-fun.manchester.ac.uk/research/) at University of Manchester and [ELLIS Unit Manchester](https://ellis.eu/units/manchester), where I am profoundly privileged to be under the mentorship of Professor [Prof Samuel Kaski](https://kaski-lab.com/) and Doctor [Dr Sabina Sloman](https://scholar.google.com/citations?user=eRBM_UcAAAAJ&hl=en) and [Dr Michele Caprio](https://michelecaprio.wixsite.com/caprio).
+I am a first-year ELLIS PhD student at the Centre for [AI-FUn](https://www.ai-fun.manchester.ac.uk/research/) at University of Manchester and [ELLIS Unit Manchester](https://ellis.eu/units/manchester), where I am profoundly privileged to be under the mentorship of [Prof Samuel Kaski](https://kaski-lab.com/) and [Dr Sabina Sloman](https://scholar.google.com/citations?user=eRBM_UcAAAAJ&hl=en) and [Dr Michele Caprio](https://michelecaprio.wixsite.com/caprio).
-Under ELLIS program, I am also fortunate to have [Luigi Acerbi](https://www.helsinki.fi/en/researchgroups/machine-and-human-intelligence) at the University of Helsinki as my second advisor.
+Under ELLIS program, I am also fortunate to have [Dr Luigi Acerbi](https://www.helsinki.fi/en/researchgroups/machine-and-human-intelligence) at the University of Helsinki as my second advisor.
 My PhD research focuses on Bayesian Optimal Experimetal Design under model misspecification.

 Before starting PhD journey, I obtained the Master degree in Electronics and Communication Engineering from the University of Zhejiang Sci-tech University under [Prof Qiaoling Zhang](https://ieeexplore.ieee.org/author/37085872337).